podfuse676-jpg/foodiefrenzy/frontend/src/components/Login/LOGIN_COMPONENTS.md

 All modern components are integrated into the application through `App.jsx`:

 - `/login` routes to LoginSelector
-- `/email-login` routes to EmailLoginModern
 - `/phone-login` routes to PhoneLoginModern
+- `/email-otp-login` routes to EmailOTPLoginModern
 - Other routes remain unchanged

 ## Styling